LcNyaker/bki-sunnana/README.md

 This repository contains the source code for BKI Sunnanå, a modern, accessible, and content-driven website built as a degree project.

+All visual content such as images is AI-generated, and all written content including articles, policy texts, and informational pages is **fictitious** and created solely for demonstration purposes.
+All names, phone numbers, and email addresses used in the project are fictional and do not represent real individuals.

+The only real data used in the project is match schedules, results, and league table information, which is fetched from the [Everysport API](https://app.swaggerhub.com/apis-docs/esmg/Everysport/1.0) for educational and non-commercial use.

 ## 🔍Project Overview

 The goal of this project is to design and develop a conceptual, user-centered proposal for how a local sports club website could look and function with improved design, accessibility, and structure.
 The project is not intended to replace the existing club website, but instead to explore and demonstrate how a modern, accessible, and content-driven solution could improve the overall user experience compared to the current platform (hosted on a third-party service), which limits design freedom, accessibility, and long-term scalability.
 By using Payload CMS, Next.js, and Tailwind CSS, this project aims to: